Asia-Pacific Economic Cooperation: Meeting developments

 At the Leaders' Meeting held on 19 November 2006 in Hanoi, APEC leaders called for a new start to global free-trade negotiations while condemning terrorism and other threats to security.
 APEC also criticised North Korea for conducting a nuclear test and a missile test launch that year, urging the country to take "concrete and effective" steps toward nuclear disarmament.
 Concerns about nuclear proliferation in the region was discussed in addition to economic topics.
 The United States and Russia signed an agreement as part of Russia's bid to join the World Trade Organization.

 The APEC Australia 2007 Leaders' Meeting was held in Sydney from 2–9 September 2007.
 The political leaders agreed to an "aspirational goal" of a 25% reduction of energy intensity correlative with economic development.
 Extreme security measures including airborne sharpshooters and extensive steel-and-concrete barricades were deployed against anticipated protesters and potential terrorists.
-However, protest activities were peaceful and the security envelope was penetrated with ease by a spoof diplomatic motorcade manned by members of the Australian television program The Chaser, one of whom was dressed to resemble the Al-Qaeda leader Osama bin Laden.
+However, protest activities were peaceful and the security envelope was penetrated with ease by a spoof diplomatic motorcade carrying members of the Australian television programme The Chaser, one of whom was dressed to resemble the Al-Qaeda leader Osama bin Laden.

 The APEC Chile 2019, originally to be held 16–17 November 2019 in Chile, was cancelled due to ongoing protests by sections of its population over inequality, the cost of living and police repression.

 The 2023 APEC meeting was notable for a lack of consensuses of group members on their stance over the Russia–Ukraine and Gaza conflicts as well as consensus for WTO reforms.
 The meeting between Biden and Xi was also seen as significant in terms of reducing tensions between the US and China.